 RAN2 plan to start working on the capability signalling design aspects under the assumption that the UE feature lists from RAN1 and RAN4 are available to RAN2 by the end of RAN1 and RAN4 WG meetings (viz., end of June 5th, 2020).

-Any content that is FFS will NOT be part of the UE capability signalling for the June specification version but could be considered in the next quarter.
+Any content that is FFS will NOT be considered/discussed as part of the UE capability signalling for the June specification version but could be considered in the next quarter.

 Further agreements, if any, from email discussions after the RAN1 and RAN4 meetings cannot be part of June specification version but could be considered in the next quarter.